-A. Four rules of firearm safety:
+A. Four Rules of Firearm Safety:

 - 1. All weapons must be treated as if they are always loaded. - 2.
 Never let the muzzle of a weapon point at anything you are not willing to destroy. - 3.
 Keep your finger off the trigger and out of the trigger guard until the sights are on the target and you are prepared to shoot. - 4.
-Always be certain of the target and beyond. - B. Handling of firearms, weapons, type/actions: - 1.
-Safeties on weapons - 2.
-Single action, double action, double action only - 3.
+Always be certain of the target and beyond. - B. The Firearms Pyramid: Safety, Marksmanship, Speed, Tactics (teach safety, marksmanship, speed, and tactics in that order). - C. Handling of Handguns: Types and Actions: - 1.
+Safeties on weapons: slide-locks, decockers, grip-safeties, thumb-safeties - 2.
+Single-action, single-action only, double-action, double-action only, single/double-action - 3.
 Rendering weapons safe - 4.
-Unfamiliar weapons - 5.
-Decocker
+Unfamiliar weapons

-C. Firearms positioning:

-1. Holstered/cased

-2. Ready

-3. On target

-4. Clearing/malfunctions

-D. On-duty safety:
+D. Positioning of Handguns:

+- 1. Holstered and secured, or cased - 2.
+Ready (building-search, low-ready, cover-search) - 3.
+On target - 4.
+Clearing/malfunctions/reloads (ensure muzzle is pointed down range even if the shooter must reposition his body slightly) - 5.
+Maintenance (ensure muzzle is pointed in a safe direction, remove magazine from the weapon and round from chamber before disassembly)

+E. On-Duty Safety:
-1. Carry condition

-2. Weapons handling: holster, in vehicles, gun lockers, buildings, around/with other officer
+- 1. Carry condition - 2.
+Weapons handling: holstered, in vehicles, in gun lockers, inside buildings, around/with other officers

-E. Off-du ity safety:
+F. Off-Duty Safety:

-1. At home security
+- 1. At home safety and security - 2.
+In public

-2. Safety

-F. Range safety:
+G. Range Safety:

-1. Protocol
+- 1. Protocols, range rules

-2. Practices
+- 2. Practices

-3. Fluorescent plastic dummy ammunition
+- 3. Fluorescent plastic dummy ammunition

-4. Range commands
+- 4. Range commands

-G. Special safety considerations:
+- 5. Firearms Safety Plan

+H. Special Safety Considerations:

-1. Plainclothes (concealed/secure)
+- 1. Plainclothes (concealed/secured)

-2. Restroom
+- 2. In restrooms

-3. Alcohol/drug use
+- 3. Alcohol and drug use

-4. Ricochets
+- 4. Ricochets

-5. Dry firing
+- 5. Dry-firing/dry-practice

-- 6. Cleaning - 7.
-Penetration
+- 6. Cleaning

+- 7. Penetration